Kaki-In/Qinter/README.md

     def initUI(self):
         ... # here is the place where you'll define your views.
-            # You can also parse a string containing your data, but note that it will generate CustomView
+            # You can also parse a string containing your data, but note that it will generate only CustomViews (see Parsing strings section)

     def onShow(self):
         ...